rschmied/MakeWindowsQCOW2/README.md

    Replace the IP so that it matches your CML controller IP.

 1. Ensure that the referenced ISOs from the `win11.sh` do exist in the current directory.
+Also ensure that the memory and CPU settings are OK for your CML installation.
+At a minimum, use 4 GB and 2 CPUs.
-1. Then run the
-   script using `bash ./win11.sh`, provide the user's password when prompted (this is needed to access /dev/kvm and to create the network device).
+1. Then run the script using `bash ./win11.sh`, provide the user's password when prompted (this is needed to access `/dev/kvm` and to create the network device).
 1. After the VM is running, open the VNC client on your local machine and connect it to `localhost:5901`.
 You should get the boot screen of the Windows VM running on the CML controller.
 You likely need to restart the VM by sending